humdrum-tools/humdrum-documentation/guide/ch37/index.md

 barlines distinguishes between double barlines whose function is to indicate the end of a work or movement, and double barlines that simply delineate sections within the course of a work or movement.
-It is possible for a barline at the end of the work to be \"functionally\" a double barline, yet appear visually as a single barline.
+It is possible for a barline at the end of the work to be "functionally" a double barline, yet appear visually as a single barline.

 *Functional double barlines* are encoded with a double equals sign (==)